zzstoatzz/ableton-mcp/README.md

 ### Installing the Ableton Remote Script

-1. Download the `AbletonRemoteScript/__init__.py` file from this repo
+1. Download the `AbletonMCP_Remote_Script` folder from this repo

-2. Copy the file to Ableton's MIDI Remote Scripts directory:
+2. Copy the folder to Ableton's MIDI Remote Scripts directory:

    **For macOS:**
    - Method 1: Go to Applications > Right-click on Ableton Live app → Show Package Contents → Navigate to: